Summary

 # You would execute the function and send the result back

-Tool use is not just for simple lookups.
-Advanced patterns include giving Claude access to a full suite of tools — a database query tool, a file system tool, an API calling tool, a web search tool — and letting it orchestrate complex multi-step workflows.
-For example, you might ask Claude to “find all customers who signed up last month, check which ones haven’t made a purchase, and draft a personalized re-engagement email for each.”
-Claude would use multiple tools in sequence, making decisions at each step based on the data it retrieves.
+Tool use is not restricted to simple lookups.
+Advanced patterns provide Claude with access to a full suite of tools, including database query tools, file-system tools, API-calling tools, and web-search tools, and permit Claude to orchestrate complex multi-step workflows.
+For example, a developer might ask Claude to “find all customers who signed up last month, check which ones have not made a purchase, and draft a personalized re-engagement email for each.”
+Claude would use multiple tools in sequence, making decisions at each step based on the data retrieved.

-This is exactly how Claude Code works under the hood.
-When you ask Claude Code to “fix the failing tests,” it uses tools to read files, run shell commands, edit code, and execute tests — all orchestrated by the model’s reasoning capabilities.
+This is how Claude Code operates internally.
+When Claude Code is asked to “fix the failing tests,” it uses tools to read files, run shell commands, edit code, and execute tests, with all of these actions orchestrated by the model’s reasoning capabilities.

-Model Context Protocol: The Open Standard Changing AI Integration
+Model Context Protocol: An Open Standard for AI Integration

-If tool use is the mechanism that lets Claude interact with external systems, the Model Context Protocol (MCP) is the standard that makes those interactions universal and interoperable.
-Developed by Anthropic and released as an open standard, MCP is arguably one of the most important — and most underappreciated — developments in the AI ecosystem.
+If tool use is the mechanism by which Claude interacts with external systems, the Model Context Protocol (MCP) is the standard that makes those interactions universal and interoperable.
+Developed by Anthropic and released as an open standard, MCP is among the most important and most underappreciated developments in the AI ecosystem.

-The problem MCP solves is simple but significant.
-Every AI application today needs to connect to external data sources and tools: databases, file systems, APIs, SaaS applications, development tools, and more.
-Without a standard protocol, every integration is custom-built.
-If you want Claude to talk to your PostgreSQL database, you write a custom tool.
-If you want it to read from Google Drive, you write another custom tool.
-Want it to access your Jira tickets?
-Another custom tool.
-This does not scale.
+The problem that MCP addresses is straightforward but consequential.
+Every AI application today must connect to external data sources and tools: databases, file systems, APIs, SaaS applications, development tools, and others.
+Without a standard protocol, every integration must be custom-built.
+Integrating Claude with a PostgreSQL database requires a custom tool.
+Reading from Google Drive requires another.
+Accessing Jira tickets requires a third.
+This approach does not scale.

 MCP provides a standardized protocol for AI-to-tool communication.
-Think of it like USB for AI integrations.
-Just as USB let you plug any peripheral into any computer without custom drivers, MCP lets you plug any data source or tool into any AI model without custom integration code.
+It functions as a USB equivalent for AI integrations.
+Just as USB allowed any peripheral to be connected to any computer without custom drivers, MCP allows any data source or tool to be connected to any AI model without custom integration code.

 The protocol defines three types of capabilities that an MCP server can offer: